UTC • Future of Work

-AI and humans working together in modern workplaces as new technology creates future jobs
+AI and humans working together in modern workplaces creating future jobs

 AI Is Not Killing Jobs — It's Creating New Careers for Humans